GTuritto/SourceCodeFlatener/README.md

 ## Overview

-SourceCodeFlatener is a bash-based utility that generates a flattened representation of a code repository.
-It can process both local directories and remote Git repositories, creating a markdown document that contains the structure and content of your codebase in an easily digestible format.
+SourceCodeFlatener is a utility that generates a flattened representation of a code repository.
+Available in Bash, Python, C#, and PowerShell implementations, it can process both local directories and remote Git repositories, creating a markdown document that contains the structure and content of your codebase in an easily digestible format.
 This tool is particularly useful for:

 - Code reviews and audits
 - Documentation generation